 We already provide the ability to collect metrics from Kubernetes and monitoring with BMC Helix Operations Management.
-In this blog post, we will focus on Kubernetes observability using log monitoring.
+In this blog post, we will focus on Kubernetes observability with logs using BMC Helix Log Analytics.
 The Kubernetes logging mechanism is a crucial element to manage and monitor services and infrastructure.
 It allows you to track errors, monitor the health of containers that host applications, and even fine-tune the performance of containers.

 Why Kubernetes logging is difficult

 Application logs are a great help in understanding what’s happening inside the application.
 They are also handy for debugging and monitoring cluster activity.
 Let’s look at some of the most common challenges in Kubernetes log monitoring.

 When all your workloads run in shared-worker virtual machines (VMs), each one that belongs to different projects is divided by namespaces.
 Because different projects might have their own unique logging preferences, there needs to be a new way to configure these without compromising on security.

 Support logging service level agreement (SLAs)